kritzcreek/purescript-matrices/docs/Matrix.md

 repeat :: forall a.
 Int -> Int -> a -> Matrix a
 ```

-Repeats the same value and creates a width × height `Matrix`
+Repeats the same value and creates a width × height `Matrix`.

 ```purescript
 > repeat 2 3 "X"